Expat Finland - Information for living in FinlandFinland ForumExpat Finland ForumIESAF Forum

 Main Finnish Trade Union Confederations

-SAK - Central Organisation of Finnish Trade Unions
+SAK - Central organization of Finnish Trade Unions

-STTK - The Finnish Confederation of Salaried Employees
+STTK - The Finnish Confederation of Professionals

 Rights & Responsibilities of Finnish Employees